percona/k8spg-docs/docs/kubectl.md

     As the result you will have the Operator Pod up and running.

-2. The operator has been started, and you can deploy your Percona Distribution for PostgreSQL cluster:
+3. The Operator has been started, and you can deploy your Percona Distribution for PostgreSQL cluster:

     ``` {.bash data-prompt="$" }